 Meta tags are a group of elements that help to “catalog” and describe different components of a website.
 They are an important fundamental for an SEO optimized website and should follow the latest industry guidelines.
 To get the most out of the time you spend writing meta tags and to ensure they do their job properly, let’s run through some of the basics.

-Optimizing your blogs for search engines is a key step in taking your content to the next level: SEO’d blogs will drive more visibility and traffic to your website.
-What’s more, the steps to optimize your blog content are relatively simple and will help customers find your blog entries more easily in relevant search results.
+Optimizing your blogs for search engines is key to taking your content to the next level, and proper blog SEO will drive more visibility and traffic to your website.
+Here are some suggested best-practices to optimize your web content.

 You need a strategic approach to writing about your business’ products and services in each blog post.
 This involves identifying keywords through: